wp-plugins/sinm-nice-tab/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is an awesome wordpress tab plugin for Wordpress where you install plugin, after installation you will get a menu in your admin panel, add new tab and enjoy your awesome tab.
+This is an awesome wordpress tab plugin for Wordpress where you install plugin, after installation you will get a menu in your admin panel.

 == Description ==